 Rebecca Jones | Erika Klemperer | Luciano Iorio | Diana Cummings* | Harry Cawood | Lucy Gould* | John Senter | Peter Esswood | Valerie Aldrich-Smith | Beate Toyka | Hannah Stone | Simon Jones

 Gerard McCrystal | Kevin Price | Zoe Smith | Anthony Williams | Huw Tregelles Williams | Alun John | Peter Hewitt

-*Denotes adjudicator who has given a Masterclass as part of AFYM.
+*Denotes adjudicator who has given a Performance as part of AFYM.